jelder/octopress/source/_posts/2012-05-08-3-problems-aws-needs-to-address.markdown

 * `Content-Language`
 * `Content-Encoding`

 Users can apply their own metadata, but it will always be prefixed with `x-amz-meta`.
 CSS3 brings the ability to embed arbitrary fonts on the web.
-Fonts are the words which clothes wear, and CSS3 is why the web is looking so sharp lately.
+Fonts are the clothes words wear, and CSS3 is why the web is looking so sharp lately.
 The difficulty is that W3 puts fonts under a [same-origin restriction](http://www.w3.org/TR/css3-fonts/#same-origin-restriction).
 Thus, embedding these fonts requires these additional headers:

 * `Access-Control-Allow-Headers`
 * `Access-Control-Allow-Origin`